DHTMLX/gantt-docs/data/api/gantt_ontaskdblclick_event.md

 @template:	api_event
 @descr:
-the event is blockable - returning false will cancel further processing
+The event is blockable.
+Returning false will cancel the default handler (opening of task details)

 @relatedapi:
 	api/gantt_ontaskclick_event.md